 - Significance – The problem being solved and its commercial potential

 - Investigators – The PI and team

-- Innovation – What is new about the product or better than what is already available?
+- Innovation – What is new about the product or how it’s better than what is already available

 - Approach – The research design and feasibility

-- Environment/Facilities – Where will the work be completed/What equipment is available?
+- Environment/Facilities – Where the work will be completed and what equipment is available

-- The following are also considered: Commercial potential (phase I), Commercialization plan (Phase II), Quality of milestones (meaningful and measurable), and Human subjects/Vertebrate animals, Biohazards, etc.
+- The following are also considered: commercial potential (Phase I), commercialization plan (Phase II), quality of milestones (meaningful and measurable), human subjects/vertebrate animals, and biohazards

-The comments and scores are combined in a document called the Summary Statement, which is sent the to PI.
-Program staff use the impact score (also called the priority score), and comments to make a decision on funding.
+The comments and scores are combined in a document called the summary statement, which is sent to the PI.
+Program staff use the impact or priority score and committee comments to make a decision on funding.
 They also consider other factors, such as the agency’s mission and the need for balance in that agency’s program.
 Scores from 10 to 30 are most likely to get funded.

-Commecialization Plans Count: Even for your Phase I proposal, be sure that your company’s business strategy has a high potential for success.
+Commercialization plans count.
+Even for your Phase I proposal, be sure your company’s business strategy has a high potential for success.